 Suggestions to manage your diabetes include:

-- Link up with the diabetes team in your area.
+- You can link up with the diabetes team in your area.
 Your doctor may need to refer you, but this isn’t always necessary.
-Call Diabetes Australia – Vic to find health professionals in your local area.
+You can call Diabetes Australia (Vic) to find health professionals in your local area.

 - Be physically active as often as you can and sit less.
 Work out ways that you can keep this going.

 - Keep a positive mental attitude.
 Seek advice from your doctor, or other organisations such as Beyond Blue or Lifeline if you are anxious or depressed.

 - Consider joining a support group.